 Some sufferers of drug addiction also suffer from social anxiety.
 They feel highly socially inadequate, or even socially phobic.
 But in a Catch-22 kind of way, they still want to connect in relationships as we all do.
 So, they seek ways to nullify the anxiety, or ways to achieve higher social abilities in order to feel in control.
 Unfortunately, substances can appear to give this relief or these abilities for a while, but then end up doing the opposite with repeated use.

 Certain people that turn to substances live in a reality of heartache and suffering.
-They feel hopeless and helpless, which leads to depression.
+They feel hopeless and helpless.
 Substances can become a temporary way of ridding themselves of this disconnection and melancholy.
-Though, in the process of doing so, they damage neurotransmitters in the brain and and alter thought processes, hindering all joy and fulfillment in life in the long run.
-Thus perpetuating further struggle.
+Though, in the process of doing so, they damage neurotransmitters in the brain and alter thought processes, hindering all joy and fulfillment in life in the long run.
+Thus perpetuating the further struggle.

 Drugs are Socially Addicting

-These are only some of the reasons that individuals can turn to drugs.
+These are only some of the reasons that individuals struggle with substance addiction.
 Underlying each of these is pain, suffering, and difficulty in coping with the daily hardships that a person faces in life.

-Then, the more a person uses substances as their crutch, the less they can stand up on their own.
+The more a person uses substances as their crutch, the less they can stand up on their own.
 Brain chemicals and habits kick in, and they become dependent.
-Fortunately, new habits can in fact be formed and the brain can be rewired to heal many, many damages that have occurred.
+Fortunately, new habits can, in fact, be formed and the brain can be rewired to heal damages that have occurred.
 This can lead to a new, sober life for the individual, full of freedom and clarity.

 It can be very difficult to face a situation in which you suspect your child or loved one is using drugs.
 The balance can seem delicate.
 You want to find out if they’re using so that you can help them out of the pit they are digging before it is too late, but also you don’t want to suspect them for fear that your suspicions are incorrect.
 You care about them though and you just want them to be happy.